puppetlabs/clj-i18n/README.md

 # i18n

-A Clojure library designed to make i18n easier.
-Provides convenience functions to access the JVM's localization facilities and some guidance on how to use the GNU `gettext` tools.
+A Clojure library and leiningen plugin to make i18n easier.
+Provides convenience functions to access the JVM's localization facilities and automates managing messages and resource bundles.

 The `main.clj` in this repo contains some simple code that demonstrates how to use the translation functions.
-Before you can use it, you need to run `make msgfmt` to generate the necessary `ResourceBundles`.
+Before you can use it, you need to run `make` to generate the necessary `ResourceBundles`.

 Then you can do `lein run` or `LANG=de_DE lein run` to look at English and German output.